mishagray/yacpa/yacpa/README.md

 Use the latest version of Swift and the iOS SDK.

 Provide a Readme file with the instructions on how to run the app and a short description of your solution.

+Suggested Resources
+We suggest the use of the Coindesk API (http://www.coindesk.com/api/), but feel free to use any other one